ibm-cloud-docs/CDN/cdn-example-code.md

 ## Example code to create CDN or Create Domain Mapping
+{: #example-code-to-create-cdn-or-create-domain-mapping}

 This example shows you how to create a new CDN mapping using the `createDomainMapping` API.
 It takes a single parameter of a `stdClass` object.
 The SoapClient should be initialized using the `SoftLayer_Network_CdnMarketplace_Configuration_Mapping` class as shown in the example.

-**NOTE**: if you choose to provide a custom CNAME, it **must** end with `.cdnedge.bluemix.net` or an error will be thrown.
+If you choose to provide a custom CNAME, it **must** end with `.cdnedge.bluemix.net` or an error will be thrown.
 See [this description](/docs/infrastructure/CDN/rules-and-naming-conventions.html#what-are-the-custom-cname-naming-conventions-) for rules on providing your own CNAME.
+{: important}

 ```php